NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/pyxnat.md

     `localport` and `remoteport` can be the same (4-digit) number.

-4. Start jupyter server (from DaVinci terminal)
+4. Start jupyter server (from the server terminal)

     ```bash
     jupyter notebook --no-browser --port=<port> &